My Work Experience placement with ELBA

 ELBA has a graduate programme called Eagles which places talented local graduates at corporate companies for six-month paid internships.
 Before they begin their placements, the Eagles spend three weeks training at ELBA so I had the opportunity to meet them.
 I asked them questions about their experience of the programme so far and was pleased to hear that they all felt that they were learning a great deal.
 The Eagles were looking forward to starting their placements.

 Finally, I had the opportunity to work with ELBA’s education team.
-I attended their weekly team meeting where they discuss upcoming project and activities involving ELBA’s member companies and local schools.
+I attended their weekly team meeting where they discuss upcoming project and activities involving ELBA’s corporate partners and local schools.
 It was great to learn about how schools partner with businesses to help students develop their skill sets and capabilities.
 I am very passionate about education and helping young people to reach their potential.
 ELBA continues to support east Londoners to do that and so I am grateful for the opportunity to witness it first-hand.

 During the course of my degree, I have decided that I am no longer interested in working in a role that focuses solely on computing.
 I don’t like the idea of spending all day behind the computer because I really enjoy working with other people.
 I now feel that I can relate more to the business side of my degree and so am focused on learning more about how to manage a business, how they operate and what successful leadership looks like.